 I watched in dismay as the man ahead of me in the grocery store checkout line verbally assaulted the cashier.
-He stood silently while the woman at the register rang up his purchase of a single tomato, accepted his money and handed him his change along with the bagged item.
-Having waited for just this moment, he lashed out at the unsuspecting employee in an overly loud voice.
+He had remained silent while the woman at the register rang up his purchase of a single tomato, accepted his money and handed him his change along with the bagged item.
+Having waited for just the right moment, he lashed out at the unsuspecting employee in a voice that could be heard all over the store.
 His exact words were, “I want you to know why I don’t shop here.
 It’s because your tomatoes are the highest-priced in town.
 I’d rather drive farther to another store than shop here.”

 Conventional wisdom says that the customer is always right and that the employee does not bicker with the clientele.
 In a perfect retail environment, managers train their employees in the art of customer service.
 Too bad they can’t teach their customers how to treat employees with courtesy and respect as well.

 More importantly, if he wanted to convey his message in a constructive way, the cashier was not the person to tell.
 The unhappy shopper should have asked to speak to a manager and shared his observation in a positive tone.
-He could easily have put his concern in the form of a question and asked, “Could you explain why the price of your tomatoes is so high?”
+Another option would have been to put his concern in the form of a question and asked, “Could you explain why the price of your tomatoes is so high?”

 The rules for customer behavior are simple: